jonliu6/KnowledgeBase/README.md

 To build and run the application: mvn spring-boot:run

-To test the standalone application (e.g. using curl.exe):
+To test the standalone application (e.g. using curl.exe if not with Spring Security): Note: Spring Security is added, so you need to login successfully before doing restful calls
   - search all articles: curl -X GET http://localhost:8080/articles/
   - search articles by category (e.g. Test): curl -X GET http://localhost:8080/articles/Test
   - add an article: curl -X POST -H "Content-Type: application/json" -d "{"""title""":"""2nd Article for testing purpose""","""category""":"""Test""","""description""":"""This is a test record added from SpringBoot RestController again."""}" http://localhost:8080/articles/add